lshatok/boilerplate/src/telemetrix/README.txt

 application performance and operational data to any SNMPv1, SNMPv2c & SNMPv3
 compliant network management system (NMS) such as WatchTower.

-The CITTIO SNMP Agent should be installed on Linux servers, which an administrator wishes to monitor, using any SNMP tool (e.g. walk utility) or NMS application.
+The WEBTELEMETRY SNMP Agent should be installed on Linux servers, which an administrator wishes to monitor, using any SNMP tool (e.g. walk utility) or NMS application.
 Thus, the statistics provided by this SNMP agent allows administrators to proactively monitor their Linux infrastructure and plan